Immigration careers at Serco

 What you can expect from us

-Every interaction matters here.
-As a Detention Custody Officer, you’ll play a vital role in supporting people through some of the most challenging moments in their lives — ensuring they’re treated with dignity, fairness and respect.
+Every interaction matters.
+As a Detention Custody Officer, you’ll support people through some of the most challenging moments in their lives, helping to create a safe, respectful environment where they feel heard and supported.

 We care for our people as much as we care for our residents.
-That means flexibility, support, and a culture built on trust, respect and inclusion.
+That means flexibility, support, headroom to grow, and a culture built on trust, respect and inclusion.

 Benefits include: